 If your air conditioner stops blowing cool air or stops all together, check to see if your indoor unit is frozen.
-What exactly will that look like?
+What exactly will that look like when your air conditioner freezes up?

 The ice buildup on your air conditioner creates the inability for it to cool effectively and puts stress on the compressor (your outdoor unit if you have central air conditioning).
 Over time, this can lead to a costly repair or the need to replace the compressor.